 General Information About Child Support

 Child support paid to the party having custody of the minor child shall be the property of such party, unless that party has assigned to the State the right to receive support.
-This would occur, for example, if the party received ADC (now known as TANF) payments or some other form of public assistance.
-In that instance, the support belongs to the State.
+This would occur, for example, if the party receives ADC (Aid to Dependent Children) payments or some other form of public assistance benefits.
+In that instance, the support likely belongs to the State.

 In Nebraska, a person's duty to pay child support for a child typically terminates when (a) the child reaches the age of nineteen years of age, (b) the child marries, (c) the child dies, or (d) the child is emancipated by a court of competent jurisdiction, unless the court order for child support specifically extends child support after such circumstances.
 A person required to pay child support may provide written application for termination of a child support order when the child being supported reaches nineteen years of age, marries, dies, or is otherwise emancipated with appropriate documentation.